13. How are business entities “taxed”?

 The income tax rates for wages and other income are tiered.
 All individuals pay a fixed percentage on the first several thousand dollars of their AGI, a fixed percentage on the next several thousand, etc.

 • Example: Assume the rates stated above apply.
 I am not married and file as a single tax payer.
 I make $30,000 in a year in wages.
-I take the standard deduction and personal exemption.
-My AGI is $19,650.
-The first $9,275 will be taxed at 10% for a liability of $927.50.
-The remaining $10,400 will be taxed at a 15% rate for a liability of $1,560.00.
-My total federal tax liability for the year is $2,487.50.
-Note that this overly simplified example assumes that I have no additional deductions for state taxes, Medicare or social security payments that would reduce my taxable income amount.
+I take the standard deduction (and personal exemption if filing prior to 2018).
+Assuming it is 2018 income, my AGI is $18,000.
+The first $9,525 will be taxed at 10%.
+The remaining $8,475 will be taxed at a 12% rate.
+These two amounts are combined, and my total federal tax liability for the year is $1967.34.
+Note that this overly simplified example assumes that I have no additional deductions for state taxes, Medicare or Social Security payments that would reduce my taxable income amount.

 Individuals also pay taxes on gains.
 Gains consist of value received and recognized when an asset is sold for a higher value than the owner’s basis in the property.
 Long-term capital gains (gains on certain assets held longer than 12 months) and dividends are taxed at different rates than other forms of gross income.
 Short-term capital gains are taxed at ordinary income rates.
 The tax rate for long-term capital gains and qualified dividends may also be tiered based upon income.
 While they are included in gross income, qualified dividends and long-term capital gains are subject to different tax rates from other sources of income.